bonomani/devmon/docs/TEMPLATES.md

 characters.
 To eliminate decimals entirely, specify a value of 0.

 ### UNPACK transform
-The inverse of the 'PACK' transform.
+The inverse of the `PACK` transform.

 ### REGSUB transform
-The regsub transform is a powerful yet complex technique that allows you to replace segments of a single `source OID` using regular expressions (the leading 's' for the expression should be left off).
+The regsub transform is a powerful yet complex technique that allows you to replace segments of a single `source OID` using regular expressions (the leading `s` for the expression should be left off).
 For example:
 ```
 ifAliasBox : REGSUB  : {ifAlias} /(\S+.*)/ [$1]/